 Connecting with your support network

 As a team lead, you have a lot of power to unblock and support your team members.
-Consider what motivates you to do a great job at work and practice those behaviors, or try out these five strategies:
+Consider what motivates you to do a great job at work and practice those behaviors, or try out these five strategies.

-Every individual team member can connect their work to goals, but as a team lead, you have the ability to take this clarity to the next level.
-Encourage your team members to ask questions about the goals your work is contributing to.
-Plus, make sure the tools you’re using draw a clear connection between the projects your team works on and the goals they support.
+Every individual team member can connect their work to goals, but as a team lead, you can take this to the next level through motivation.
+Encourage your team members to ask questions about the projects their work supports.
+Implement tools that clearly connect your team's projects and the goals they support.

-In addition to using the right goal tracking tools, make sure everyone on your team has at least one key performance indicator (KPI) to track their progress.
-Assigning at least one KPI to each individual team member gives them clarity on how their individual work is contributing towards larger team goals.
+In addition to using the right goal tracking tools, set at least one KPI for everyone on your team to track their progress.
+Assigning KPIs can clarify how their work contributes toward larger team goals.

-It can be demotivating for team members to work on things they don’t think are effective.
+It can be demotivating for team members to work on things they don’t view as effective.
 Part of demonstrating that their work is effective is connecting it to the goals the work is supporting.
-But also try to give team members the opportunity to shift due dates based on their highest priority work.
-When team members have clarity on how their hard work contributes to larger goals, they can more effectively decide where to spend their time—so they’re maximizing their efficiency and effectiveness.참고: 비즈니스에서 효율성과 효과성의 차이: 팀에 두 가지 모두가 필요한 이유
+Also, try to allow team members to shift due dates based on their highest priority work.
+When team members have clarity on how their hard work contributes to larger goals, they can decide where to spend their time—maximizing their efficiency and effectiveness.참고: 비즈니스에서 효율성과 효과성의 차이: 팀에 두 가지 모두가 필요한 이유

-Showing your team that you recognize their hard work is a key part of good team management.
-Even though appreciation is an extrinsic motivator, it’s a key element of getting and maintaining team motivation.
+Showing your team that you recognize their hard work is a vital part of good team management.
+Even though appreciation is an extrinsic motivator, it’s a key element of building and maintaining team motivation.

-If you don’t already, make sure you’re incorporating appreciation into your 1:1 and team meetings.
+If you don’t already, show your gratitude in your 1:1 and team meetings.
 This can be as simple as recognizing a team member for a job well done, letting them know that another team member praised their work, or offering a small reward after a particularly impressive performance.무료 1:1 미팅 템플릿

-Team morale is directly correlated to team satisfaction.
+Team morale directly correlates to team satisfaction.
 When team members are happy and engaged, they have high morale and are more likely to be motivated and productive.
 On the other hand, teams with low team morale suffer from procrastination, reduced productivity, and higher turnover.

 To increase team morale, try these three tips: